Gholdy Muhammad Champions 'Unearthing Joy' in Her New Book (Opinion)

 My hope for teachers is for them to be in schools where their intellect, genius, and cultures are nurtured and watered—not shut down.
 I advise teachers to rely on their village to lift them, keep them, and support them during these tumultuous times we are living in.

-LF: What are the three or so takeways you hope readers get from Unearthing Joy?
+LF: What are the three or so takeaways you hope readers get from Unearthing Joy?

 Third, I want readers to understand that the types of children we wish to cultivate and develop are possible.
 The purpose of schools is not just to prepare students for state exams, college, and careers.
 We want so much more for them.
 We want joy for them.
 We want them to know themselves.
 We want them to be problem solvers, knowledge seekers, empathic and curious.
 We want them to have consciousness, social awareness, and criticality.
 We want them to have intellect.
 Essentially, I want readers to walk away from the book with the word possibility dancing in their heads.
 Schools can be more purposeful and help prepare youth for the fullness of their lives.